-Timo holds a Diplom degree (Diplom-Ökonom) in Ecological Economics from the University of Oldenburg, Germany, and a Master’s degree with High Distinction from Bond University, Queensland, Australia.
+Timo holds a five-year university degree (“Diplom-Ökonom”) in Ecological Economics and Sustainability Management from the University of Oldenburg, Germany and a Master’s degree with High Distinction from Bond University, Queensland, Australia.
 He has been awarded a PhD scholarship from the UK Economic and Social Research Council (ESRC).

 - Climate change adaptation